Feller-AG/wiser-cloud-api/README.md

     * [Set desired valve position for a hvac group](#-set-the-desired-valve-position-for-a-hvac-group)

 ## Site
-A site refers to a Wiser installation.
-If a user has granted access to your application via the Wiser Home App, the site is considered accessible.
-A site includes one or more "hvac groups", which represent heating zones such as a living room.
-These groups are defined by the electrician in the eSetup app.
+A “site” refers to a single Wiser installation, such as a single family home or an apartment.
+When a user grants your application access through the Wiser Home App, that site becomes accessible.
+Each site can contain zero, one, or multiple “HVAC groups,” which represent heating zones like a living room.
+These groups are set up by the electrician during comissioning phase using the eSetup app.

 ## 📌 Get all accessible sites